Need More Information?

 - Understand what your professor really expects in an essay and how American writing conventions differ from what you have been taught at home.

-To request a tutorial, please contact Program Administrator Shelby Speer.
+To request a tutorial, please contact the Program Administrator, Rachel Newman.
 Once you are assigned a tutor, you are expected to be present each week.
 If you think you might only need occasional help with your writing, please make an appointment with the Writing Center consultants in the library instead.
 They offer both weekly appointments and a drop-in service with their consultants.
-Please note that tutorials are only open to undergraduate and graduate students in the Colleges of Arts and Sciences, as well as IBS students.
+Please note that tutorials are only open to undergraduate and graduate students in the Colleges of Arts and Sciences.
 We do not offer tutorials to Heller students at the present time.